 Specular Color: White (default).
 Rollover image to view orange.

 Connect a ramp shader here to modulate the specular reflection from the base coat depending on the viewing angle.
 This can be used to mimic a pearlescent effect.

-Rollover image to view without ramp (solid color).
+Rollover image to view without a ramp (solid color).
 The color changes depending on the viewing angle.